irinadeeva/Snapsea/README.md

 # Snapsea
-Test task for iOS in Avito
+Test task for the iOS Developer position at Avito.